How To Build a YouTube Ad Strategy From Scratch

 A few ideal targeting options for testing at the brand awareness level include affinity, in-market, and custom affinity audiences.
 Additionally, In short, affinity audiences are Google-created interest-based audiences similar to interest targeting on social ad platforms, while in-market audiences are audiences identified by Google as having purchase intent, or being “in-market,” for a specific product or service.

-Another great option that can be used for both prospecting and retargeting objective is the ability to target users based on the content they’re browsing – keyword targeting, placement targeting and even targeting a specific YouTube channel or specific YouTube videos are all great options.
+Another great option that can be used for both prospecting and retargeting objectives is the ability to target users based on the content they’re browsing – keyword targeting, placement targeting and even targeting specific YouTube channels or specific YouTube videos are all great options.
 These can allow you to serve static ads in the YouTube search results page or video ads before, during, or after any video content the user then engages with.

 This is an excellent opportunity to put a brand-focused video in front of an audience that you know has actively been searching for your targeted keywords on Google.
 In our extensive testing of YouTube ads, we have consistently found custom segment audiences to be an effective audience type.